et-rimworld-mods/etrw-animal-materials/README.md

 ## Butcher
 - wools

-- insect shells
+## Shells
-- tortoise shells
+- fix recipes - they error out on the unfinished thing/item?